motaharinia/springboot-datajpamongodb/README.md

-## Spring Boot Data with JPA-Hibernate ORM and MongoDB Database
+## Spring Boot Data with MongoDB Database

-### Spring Data JPA:
+### Spring Data:
-Spring Data JPA, part of the larger Spring Data family, makes it easy to easily implement JPA based repositories.
-This module deals with enhanced support for JPA based data access layers.
-It makes it easier to build Spring-powered applications that use data access technologies.

-### JPA (Java Persistence API):
-JPA is not a tool or framework; rather, it defines a set of concepts that can be implemented by any tool or framework.
-While JPA's object-relational mapping (ORM) model was originally based on Hibernate, it has since evolved.
-Likewise, while JPA was originally intended for use with relational/SQL databases, some JPA implementations have been extended for use with NoSQL datastores.
-A popular framework that supports JPA with NoSQL is EclipseLink,

-### Hibernate ORM:
-Hibernate ORM is an object-relational mapping tool for the Java programming language.
-It provides a framework for mapping an object-oriented domain model to a relational database
+Spring Data’s mission is to provide a familiar and consistent, Spring-based programming model for data access while still retaining the special traits of the underlying data store.
+It makes it easy to use data access technologies, relational and non-relational databases, map-reduce frameworks, and cloud-based data services.
+This is an umbrella project which contains many subprojects that are specific to a given database.
+The projects are developed by working together with many of the companies and developers that are behind these exciting technologies.

 ### MongoDB Database:
 MongoDB is a cross-platform document-oriented database program.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with optional schemas.
 MongoDB is developed by MongoDB Inc. and licensed under the Server Side Public License.